Library

 The problem, of course, is convincing young people of the importance and joy of reading.

 Initially, in Year 7, the focus in library lessons is just about getting students familiar with how the library works (Dewey reference system, using the library catalogue to search the library etc.) and encouraging them to experiment with a range of books and texts in the library.
 It is a time and space for them to read without distractions.
 We have an excellent librarian with a wealth of knowledge and she ensures that any reluctant or weak readers are spoken to about their interests so we can find a book for them to enjoy.
-We have access to Kindles and audiobooks that are really useful for our weak or reluctant readers to ensure they can still find pleasure and enjoyment in books.

 Reading habits